nightmode/feri/docs/advanced/api/config.md

 config.language = 'en-us'
 ```

 Note: API users should use [functions.setLanguage](functions.md#functionssetlanguage) to change both this variable and [share.language.loaded](shared.md#sharedlanguageloaded) at the same time.
-Command line users only need to set `config.langauge` in a [custom config file](../custom-config-file.md#feri---custom-config-file).
+Command line users only need to set `config.language` in a [custom config file](../custom-config-file.md#feri---custom-config-file).

 ## config.map